codynet

 Privacy

-Codynet is built around a simple idea: the fewer things we collect, the fewer things can leak, be subpoenaed, or be sold.
+Codynet is built around a simple idea: keep our own data collection minimal, and disclose every third party clearly.
 This page describes exactly what does and doesn’t happen when you use the site.

 What we collect